Batman: Arkham City: Plot

 At a press conference held by Bruce Wayne to declare his opposition to Arkham City, TYGER mercenaries arrest and imprison him in the City itself.
 Hugo Strange discloses his knowledge of Wayne's dual identity as Batman before releasing him into the prison's criminal populace.
 While Strange prepares to commence "Protocol 10", Wayne obtains his equipment via airdrop from Alfred Pennyworth, allowing him to become Batman.
 He first saves Catwoman from being executed by Two-Face, who hopes to gain respect by murdering her.
-After Joker attempts to assassinate Catwoman, Batman tracks him to his hideout in the Sionis Steelmill, believing Joker may know the truth behind Protocol 10.
+After the Joker attempts to assassinate Catwoman, Batman tracks him to his hideout in the Sionis Steelmill, believing Joker may know the truth behind Protocol 10.

 There, Batman learns that the unstable properties of the Titan formula are mutating in Joker's blood, gradually killing him.
 Joker captures Batman and performs a blood transfusion on him, infecting him with the same fatal disease.
 Joker also reveals that Gotham hospitals have been poisoned with his infected blood.
 Desperate to save himself and innocent citizens, Batman seeks out Mr. Freeze, who has been developing a cure but has since been kidnapped by the Penguin.
 Tracking Penguin to his fortified museum, Batman defeats his forces, his imprisoned monster Solomon Grundy, and ultimately the Penguin himself, before liberating Mr. Freeze.

 Freeze tells Batman that he has created a cure, but it is rendered useless via instability.
 Batman deduces that the therapeutic properties of Ra's al Ghul's blood can complete the cure and tracks one of his assassins to his underground lair, leading Batman into a confrontation with Ra's and his daughter Talia, Batman's former lover.
 With Ra's al Ghul's blood, Freeze is able to develop an antidote, but Harley Quinn steals it before Batman can use it.
-When Batman returns to the Joker, he finds his health has been restored.

-While the two fight, Strange activates Protocol 10, which is revealed to be a scheme to wipe out the entire population of Arkham City and destroy the criminal element of Gotham.
+When Batman returns to the Joker, he finds the latter's health has been restored.
+During a fight between the two, Strange activates Protocol 10, which is revealed to be a scheme to wipe out the entire population of Arkham City and destroy the criminal element of Gotham.
 TYGER troops begin executing inmates as Strange launches missile strikes on Arkham's denizens from his base in Wonder Tower.
 A missile hits the steel mill, burying Batman under rubble.
 Before Joker can take advantage of the situation, Talia arrives and offers him immortality in exchange for sparing Batman's life.
 After escaping with the help of Catwoman, Batman is convinced by Alfred to end Protocol 10 before pursuing Talia and Joker.